davidjbradshaw/auto-console-group/README.md

 The library provides two modes of operation, `groupConsole` and `deferConsole`, They both provide the same interface and are interchangeable.

- * `groupConsole` Outputs logs in real time and creates a microtask to end the console group.
+ * `groupConsole` Outputs logs in real time and creates a microtask to end the console group at the end of the event loop.
- * `deferConsole` Stores all console messages and outputs everything through the microtask after the main task has completed.
+ * `deferConsole` Stores logs and outputs everything through the microtask after the event loop has completed.

 The deferred approach has several tradeoffs, it allows you to change settings and purge messages before outputting to the console.
 However, it also prevents console timers giving accurate results and removes the stacktraces.